 That would generally mean the luk khreung (literally, ‘half-child’ in Thai, or mixed race, usually Thai-Western unions), such as model/actor Mario Maurer (half-Thai-Chinese, half-German)—in the just-concluded-on-Channel-U Thong Ake, The Pharmacist of Chaloang—and compatriot model/actress Urassaya Sperbund (half-Thai, half-Norwegian), popularly dubbed as “the first ever Thai celebrity featured in American Vogue”.
 Or the luk chin, those who are Chinese-looking but don’t have to be half-Thai.
 For the males, they would be boyish and would ideally look like they come from a wealthy merchant or property development family.
 Prime example in the Bangkok male modelling scene is the singer (and actor) from K-pop band 2pm Nichkhun Horawetchakun (mostly known by his first name): his parents are Chinese, and his family is wealthy, which, in South Korea, got him the nickname “the Prince.”

 Zak Srakaew is/has none of the above.
 Burberry choosing him would be considered, in Thailand, casting against type.
 He does not come from a moneyed family and has virtually no presence in the entertainment industry.
 Mr Srakaew was born in Thailand, in the northeastern province of Roi Et, in an area known as Issan, which shares a border with Laos.
-Issan is considered to be Thailand’s poorest region, and most Issan folks who move to big cities, such as Bangkok, normally go for work, and usually as manual industrial or construction workers.
-Or, muay Thai boxer.
+The language and culture here is quite unlike the rest of Thailand.
+Issan is considered to be the Thai nation’s poorest region, and most Issan folks who move to big cities, such as Bangkok, normally go for work, and usually as manual, industrial or construction workers.
+Or, for the guys, muay Thai boxers.
 In fact, we are not aware of any Issan individual who has made a name for himself (or herself) in the modelling industry.

 Zak Srakaew, first from left.
 Photo: Burberry